Java Interview Questions-Core Faq - 2

 When does the compiler supply a default constructor for a class?

 The compiler supplies a default constructor for a class if the class does not explicitly define any constructors.
 It is provided automatically when no constructor is present, and it initializes member variables with default values.

 What are the various access specifiers for Java classes?

-How can we make copy of a java object?
+How can we make a copy of a Java object?

-Where does class, object, reference variable get stored in java?
+Where does class, object, and reference variable get stored in Java?